- The rate at which post-secondary tuition costs are increasing

 - Whether the Registered Education Savings Plan (RESP) can help you pay for your child’s education in full

-University tuition fees in Canada have risen 40 percent in a decade, forcing many students to embrace student loans.
-According to the Canadian University Survey Consortium, the average student debt rose to $13,331 in Canada as of 2015, and that number doubles to $26,819 if you exclude students lucky enough to have no debt.
+According to Statistics Canada 2008 and 2018 reports, university tuition fees in Canada have risen over 44% in the last decade, forcing many students to embrace student loans.
+This is even higher for some programs such as pharmaceutical (up 144%), law (up 85%), and dentistry (up 78%).
+In 2018, the average student debt rose to $13,925 in Canada, and that number more than doubles to $27,929 if you exclude students lucky enough to have no debt.

-How is it that some students graduate without any debt?
-There are a number of factors, including scholarships, loans, and summer jobs, but an important tool many use is the RESP.
+How do some students graduate without any debt?
+There are a number of factors, including scholarships, loans, and summer jobs, but an important tool many use is an RESP.

-The RESP sounds a bit like an RRSP, and that’s no coincidence.
+It’s no coincidence that the RESP sounds a bit like an RRSP.
 In both accounts, your contributions grow tax-free.
-However, with an RESP you do not deduct your contributions.
+However, with an RESP your contributions are not tax deductible.
 Instead, the government matches a portion of your contributions with the Canadian Education Savings Grant (CESG).
 The CESG matches 20% of your contribution, up to a maximum of $500 per year.

 Basically, it's free money.

 The unique benefits of an RESP can be life changing.
-However, the sad truth is that the participation rate in RESPs is less than half, meaning that 50% of Canadian children are missing out on free money to fund their education.
+However, the sad truth is that the participation rate in RESPs is less than half, only 41.3% of Canadian children are receiving the free money to fund their education.
 That’s a loss of a potential $7,200 in CESG, up to $2,000 in CLB, and the tax-deferred growth of that money over time.

 Taking a look at the numbers